akashenen/2d-platformer-controller/README.md

 * **extraJumps:** How many extra jumps the actor has currently.
 * **jumpHeight:** How high (in units) the actor can jump.
 * **jumpHoldScale:** How much the actor is affected by gravity while the jump button is held.
 This affects not only jump height but also falling speed while holding the button.
 A value of 1 will make holding the button have no effect.
+* **advancedAirControl:** If enabled, will allow you to set values for acceleration and deceleration while in the air, making it possible to have more stiff (or otherwise) controls while airborne.
+* **airAccelerationTime:** Same as accelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground.
+A higher value will make it harder to turn while in the air and will require the player to start running on the ground before being able to make long jumps.
+* **airDecelerationTime:** Same as decelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground.

 ## Authors